Further information about libraries is available on the Libraries page.

 Knit and Natter.
 2 – 4pm Everyone is welcome from experienced knitters to beginners.
 Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 Please note – booking is essential.

 Adult Book Club.
 Last Thursday of the month.
 5.30 - 7pm Reading can reduce stress by 68% and risk of dementia by 35%.
 Broaden your horizons, meet like-minded people and explore the fascinating world of literature.
+The Adult Book Club meet in the Treasure House Cafe.
 Suitable for all adults and ability levels, no need to book just come along.

 Chatterbooks.
 For children aged 8 - 11.
 First Thursday of the month.
 Term time only.
 4.15 - 5.15pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?